mc2285/ffmpeg-chapter-split/README.md

 The output directory does not have to exist.

-`-t` can be used to specify chapters manualy by suppling consecutive durations and can be combined with `-c` to skip some parts of a video
+`-t` can be used to specify chapters manualy by suppling consecutive durations and can be combined with `-c` to skip some parts of the input file.

 `-c`, `-o` and `-t` are optional - only the input file has to be provided as a positional argument: